illitrate/Anderson/README.md

-# Matrix Monitor
+# Anderson

 A Matrix-inspired macOS utility for monitoring RSS feeds and system information with a distinctive green-on-black terminal aesthetic.

 ## Overview

-Matrix Monitor is a floating, borderless window application designed for external monitors (optimized for 1920x480 resolution).
+Anderson is a floating, borderless window application designed for external monitors (optimized for 1920x480 resolution).
 It displays:

 - **Fast-scrolling RSS feed articles** with keyword matching
 - **Detailed view of matched articles** with slow, readable scrolling